Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

-After completing the search and selection process, the remaining studies form the \emph{primary studies} for this mapping study.
-These studies proceed to subsequent phases, including classification, data extraction, and analysis.
-The full list of primary studies can be found in Appendix~\ref{appendix:PS}.
+After completing this process, the remaining studies form the \emph{primary studies} for this mapping study.
+These studies proceed to subsequent phases, including classification and data extraction.
+The full list can be found in Appendix~\ref{appendix:PS}.